Background to the exciting new Cli-Fi novel - available now on Amazon

 ‘Last Hope for Humanity,’ says President Navidoo

-Space Colony vessel NOVA was successfully launched from Robbins Air Force Base (near Macon, Georgia) - 3000 of the brightest children of America were blasted into space on a seventy-year journey to escape our climate ravaged planet.
+Space Colony vessel NOVA was successfully launched from Robbins Air Force Base Georgia - 3000 of the brightest children of America were blasted into space on a seventy-year journey to escape our climate ravaged planet.

 US President Navidoo declared.
 ‘There isn’t a soul on this planet who doesn’t wish they too were on that vessel.
 We wish them Godspeed.
 May they cherish what they find and protect it against all odds.’